 The average person breathes up to 17,000-30,000 a day.
 [Click to Tweet] It's something that we do so often that it's overlooked.
-Proper breathing is very important and can effect your athletic performance.
+Proper breathing during exercise is very important and can affect your athletic performance.
 It plays a big role in the nervous system function, proper motor function, relaxation, focus, and efficiency.
 It also provides your muscles with the oxygen they need to contract during activity.
 With very little training, you can improve your breathing and increase your endurance and performance.

 Diaphragmatic breathing is done by the contraction of the diaphragm, a muscle located horizontally between the chest cavity and stomach cavity.
 Air enters the lungs and the rib cage expands.
 This is the type of breathing you should aim for.